 The key is to be firm and consistent, while you learn to potty train a dog, reward them for good behavior.
 Soon you will find that they are getting the idea and start telling you when they need to go outside.
 When they do start letting you know, make sure you are watching and let them out right away, or you may find yourself back at square one.
 Source

-Questions & Answers On Housebreaking — an e-book from dog expert Ed Frawley who writes: “I may often come across as a little on the blunt side, (some may call it brash).
+- Questions & Answers On Housebreaking — a FAQ from dog expert Ed Frawley who writes: “I may often come across as a little on the blunt side, (some may call it brash).
 That is because I consider myself an advocate for dogs and not dog handlers.
 I am an advocate for common sense dog training and not the latest fad that appears on the horizon.”

 If you have more than one dog, then your task of housebreaking a new dog should be a bit easier.
 This includes learning where to go to the bathroom and how to go to the bathroom.

 Because dogs typically mimic what they see other dogs doing.
 (But not always.)